On subshift presentations: Subshifts with property (A) to which -graph semigroups are associated

 For a subshift with Property (A) conditions (AP1), (AP2), (AQ1), (AQ 2) and (AQ4) are equivalent to their translations.
 We prove that for a subshift with Property (A) conditions (DQ4) and (DQ6) together imply Condition (AQ6).

-\begin{proposition} Let the subshift $X$ have property (A) and let conditions (DQ4) and (DQ6) be satisfied by $X$.
-Then ${\mathcal S}(X)$ satisfies Condition (AQ6). \end{proposition} \begin{proof} If ${\mathcal S}(X)$ does not satisfiy (AQ6) then there exist $H^-_0\in {\mathcal S}^-(X)$ and
+\begin{proposition} Let the subshift $X$ have property (A) and let conditions (DQ3), (DQ4) and (DQ6) be satisfied by $X$.
+Then ${\mathcal S}(X)$ satisfies Condition (AQ6). \end{proposition} \begin{proof} If ${\mathcal S}(X)$ does not satisfiy (AQ6$-$) then there exist

 such that